fbertran/formalisms/README.md

 ```

 A transition is a graph edge.
 It is also a record that contains a letter,
-that is taken from an alphabet.
-We describe both the type of this letter,
+taken from an alphabet.
+We describe the type of this letter in `value_type`, and in which container it
-in `value_type` and in which container is must be in `value_container`.
+must be stored in `value_container`.
+These two attributes are used by convention by the `record` formalism.

 ```lua
 automaton [meta].transition_type = {